-This is the Building Services staffing required to service the additional 40,000 square feet onto Woodbrook Elementary as a part of its recent building additions.
+This reflects the costs associated with operating the additional 40,000 square feet added onto Woodbrook Elementary as a part of its recent building additions.
+These costs include additional custodial and maintenance staff as well as utility costs.

 Early Childhood Special Educational Staffing Growth (2.00 FTE)